Stop Wasting Time on Wrong Activities: The Stage-Based Framework That Frees 14 Hours Weekly and Adds $23K Monthly

 She needed a framework – something clearer than guessing and more reliable than copying other founders who might be at different stages with different constraints.

-One agency owner hit $52,000 monthly from 8 clients at $6,500 average.
-Strong growth: up from $31K eight months prior.
-Then revenue stalled for 7 months.
+One agency owner hit $52,000 monthly from 8 clients at $6,500 average, growing from $31K eight months prior before revenue stalled for 7 months.

 32 hours client work (deliverables)